-Purpose: Model rockets are generally small-to-medium sized rockets that can be purchased at hobby stores or are small-to-medium sized model rockets that an individual(s) builds from parts similar to those found in model rocket kits.
+Purpose: Model rockets are generally small-to-medium sized rockets that can be purchased at hobby stores that an individual(s) builds from parts similar to those found in model rocket kits.

-- 1. Rockets classified as high powered may not be entered in this category. - 2.
-Each rocket must be able to stand freely by itself or be supported by a solid base, not to exceed 4 1⁄4" (four and one-quarter inch) thick and 8" square.
-The exhibitor's name, county or district, and age must be labeled on the base. - 3.
-If the model rocket is greater than 4 feet tall it can be displayed without a base, or displayed parallel to the ground with up to 3 notched blocks not to exceed 4" in height, width and depth.
-The exhibitor's name, county or district, and age must be labeled on top of the base. - 4.
+- 1. Rockets classified as high or mid powered may not be entered in this category. - Each rocket must be able to stand freely by itself or be supported by a solid base, not to exceed 4-1/4" (four and one quarter inch) thick and 8" square.
+The exhibitor's name, county or district, and age must be labeled on the top of the base.
+Rod materials should be sturdy, and not made of flimsy materials, such as coat hangers. - 3.
+If the model rocket is greater than 4 feet tall it can be displayed without a base, or displayed parallel to the ground with up to 3 notched blocks not to exceed 4" in height width and depth.
+The exhibitor's name, county or district, and age must be labeled on the base(s). - 4.
 All exhibitors must comply with the NAR Model Rocket Safety Code that is in effect as of October 1st of the current 4-H year.
+However in the event that there is a modification in this code, the SpaceTech Action Team may review and implement the modified code.